apacheignite/documentation/odbc-driver/pdo-interoperability.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Connecting From PHP PDO to Ignite Cluster" }
+  "title": "Connecting From PHP to Ignite Cluster"
+}
 [/block]
 TBD: more details to be added